kevinfinlayson/kevinfinlayson.com/approach.markdown

 - Design is overused as a tool for specification and underused as a tool for driving alignment and decision making.

-- It is possible for an interface to be both opinionated and customizable.

 - The point of a prototype is the knowledge it captures, not the artifact itself.

 - Design work undertaken without a clear problem to solve will usually result in more regressions than added value.

 - It can be liberating to ask yourself: what if we had to ship in days or weeks rather than months?

+- Design quality is less an issue with talent or process and more a downstream effect of culture, leadership, and planning.

 - A good MVP is both a high-quality value add and a promise of what's to come.